dhdphuong27/quick_save_clipboard/README.md

 # quick_save_clipboard
-Quickly save your clipboard content into a file
+Save whatever in your clipboard into a file using Ctrl + Alt + V